MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-api.md

 With the virtual tables, you can use the OData $orderby query parameter to set criteria for how the result set should be sorted.
 Use the asc or desc suffix to specify ascending or descending order respectively.
 The default is ascending if the suffix isn't applied.

 Supported Tables: Each virtual table supports the same sorting functionality as it’s respective Graph resource.
-The virtual tables which support sorting are:
+The virtual tables, which support sorting are:

 * Graph Drive Item
 * Graph Event